-The Company's financial instruments include cash and cash equivalents, which is measured at FVTPL using a Level 1 fair value measurement, and receivables, accounts payable, and due to related party, which are measured at amortized cost.
+The Company's financial instruments include cash and cash equivalents, which is measured at FVTPL, and receivables, accounts payable, and due to related party, which are measured at amortized cost.
 The carrying values approximate their fair values due to the short-term nature of these instruments.

-Cash and cash equivalents include \$13,678,435 (2019 - \$42,515) held through current operating bank accounts and \$1,602,301 (2019 - \$nil) in short-term guaranteed investment certificates.
+Cash and cash equivalents include \$10,206,323 (2020 - \$13,678,435) held through current operating and savings bank accounts and \$nil (2020 - \$1,602,301) in short-term guaranteed investment certificates.